PathPaver/PathPaver.NET/README.md

-# Clean Architecture ASP.NET core Project
+# Clean Architecture ASP.NET Core project using .NET 8.0

 ## Domain Layer
 the project that contains the domain layer, including the entities, value objects, and domain services